What’s the best cardio workout? Is it different for each individual? Both are common questions, and we decided to dig into the data.

 YouTube Cardio 1, Fitness Blender

-Today’s workout was a let down for both Alex and I. It was a HIIT workout, which is my favorite form of cardio, but the exercises were too short and separated by too many breaks.
+Today’s workout was a letdown for both Alex and me.
+It was a HIIT workout, which is my favorite form of cardio, but the exercises were too short and separated by too many breaks.
 Therefore, our average heart rate was very low.
-For me, 130 bpm and for Alex, 115 bpm.
+For me, 130 bpm, and for Alex, 115 bpm.
 This is much lower than yesterday’s treadmill workout.

 This might be a great workout for the beginner, but for us, they were far too easy.
 It’s definitely not going to be the best cardio workout.